sveltejs/kit/.changeset/stupid-dolls-fly.md

 "@sveltejs/kit": patch
 ---

-[fix] transform links to be absolute to avoid console error when navigating
+[fix] transform link[rel=icon] to be absolute to avoid console error when navigating